Accessible, affordable, practical online healthcare education

 - 10-20 hours of study per week

-- A full-time study stream is also available for those who wish to complete the program more quickly
+- A two-year study stream is also available for those who wish to complete the program more quickly

 The HIM program is a comprehensive course of study that prepares HIM professionals in all domains of practice.
 Learners will complete 2-3 courses concurrently per semester, plus practicums (starting in Year Two).
 Please see the Curriculum section for a detailed description of all courses in the HIM program, and an overview of learning outcomes.